KarlPurk/redux-decorators/readme.md

 A ridiculously good syntax for working with Redux and TypeScript.
 Currently limited to Angular 2 but could potentially be used elsewhere.

-# Motivation
-The main motivation behind this project was to learn more about TypeScript, Angular 2 and Redux while improving the syntax for implementing Redux in Angular 2 applications.

-# Disclaimer
-My experience of Angular 2, Redux and TypeScript is limited.
-This project has been used as a learning experience.
-With this in mind, any corrections in terms of terminology, best practices, oversights, etc. would be greatly received.

 # Installation

 `TBC`